Thin-film bulk acoustic resonator: Substrates for FBAR resonators and their applications

 FBAR resonators can be manufactured on ceramic (Al2O3 or alumina), sapphire, glass or silicon substrates.
-However silicon wafer is the most common substrate due to its scalability towards mass manufacturing and compatibility with various manufacturing steps needed.
+However silicon wafer is the most common substrate due to its scalability towards mass manufacturing and compatibility with various manufacturing steps, often typical to semiconductor manufacturing, needed.

 During early studies and experimentation phase of thin film resonators in 1967 cadmium sulfide (CdS) was evaporated on a resonant piece of bulk quartz crystal which served as a transducer providing a Q factor (quality factor) of 5000 at the resonance frequency (279 MHz).
 This was an enabler for tighter frequency control, for needs to use higher frequencies and utilising FBAR resonators.
 With the development of thin film technologies it was possible to keep the Q factor high enough, leave out the crystal and increase resonance frequency.
+The experimentation of utilising silicon as a support material and thin film ZnO as an active piezolayer was published in 1981, which can be considered as a first experimentation of a thin film acoustic resonator on silicon.

 Application areas

-Most of the smartphones in 2020 include at least one FBAR-based duplexer or filter and some 4/5G products may even include 20–30 functionalities based on FBAR technology mainly due to the increased complexity of radio frequency front end (RFFE, RF front end) electronics – both receiver and transmitter paths – and the antenna/antenna system.
+FBAR devices can be used for radio frequency filtering.
+Most smartphones in 2020 include at least one FBAR-based duplexer or filter and some 4/5G products may even include 20–30 functionalities based on FBAR technology mainly due to the increased complexity of radio frequency front end (RFFE, RF front end) electronics – both receiver and transmitter paths – and the antenna/antenna system.
 Trends to utilize RF spectrum more efficiently with higher frequencies than roughly 1.5–2.5 GHz and in some cases also simultaneously with increasing RF output power have supported FBAR technology to become one of the key enabling technologies in telecommunication realisations.
 FBAR technology complements and in some cases competes with surface acoustic wave (SAW) technology and FBAR resonators can replace crystals in crystal oscillators and crystal filters at frequencies more than 100 MHz.